vananasun/simplySanskrit/README.md

 Step 2.
 Visit [chrome://extensions/](chrome://extensions/).

 Step 3.
+Enable "Developer mode" in the top right corner.

+Step 4.
 Click "Load Unpacked Extension" and navigate to the "plugin" folder in the extension.

-Step 4.
-Enable it by clicking the button.
+Step 5.
+Enable it by clicking the button in the easySanskrit panel.

 ##